junxit/us-congress-bills-110/bill.md

 - **(1)** *Organ* The term organ has the meaning given such term in section 121.2 of title 42, Code of Federal Regulations.
 - **(2)** *Organ procurement organization* The term organ procurement organization means a qualified organ procurement organization described in section 371(b)(1) of the Public Health Service Act (42 U.S.C.
 273(b)(1)).
-- **(3)** *Organ procurement and transplantation network* The term Organ Procurement and Transplantation Network means the Organ Procurement and Transplantation Network established under section 372 of the Public Health Service Act (42 U.S.C.
+- **(3)** *Organ procurement and transplantation network* The term Organ Procurementand Transplantation Network means the Organ Procurement and Transplantation Network established under section 372 of the Public Health Service Act (42 U.S.C.
 274).